 Minutes of the Previous Meeting(s), Statistical Reports, Financial Reports, Staff Reports, Committee Reports, Old Business, New Business.

-6. The meeting held in the month of June shall include on its agenda the proposed budget for the next annual operation period of The Ogdensburg Public Library.
-The Director shall distribute that proposed annual budget to each member of the Board no later then one (1) week prior to the meeting in June of each year or as otherwise directed by the resolution of the Trustees.
-The Board will approve the budget before submission to the Ogdensburg City Manger.
+- The meeting held in the month of June shall include on its agenda the proposed budget for the next annual operation period of The Ogdensburg Public Library.
+The Director shall distribute that proposed annual budget to each member of the Board no later than one (1) week prior to the meeting in June of each year or as otherwise directed by the resolution of the Trustees.

-a.
-The meeting must be announced to the public and include all locations, the physical address, from which board members may take action.
-These locations will be included in the agenda sent to the Board, the City of Ogdensburg, and the media.
+- The meeting must be announced to the public and include all locations, the physical address, from which board members may take action.
+These locations will be included in the agenda.

 ARTICLE V – COMMITTEES

-6. The Personnel Committee will conduct an annual written evaluation of the Executive Director in accordance with a Board approved procedure and present the evaluation to the Board and Executive Director.
-(Amended 4/15/2010)
+- The Personnel Committee will conduct an annual written evaluation of the Executive Director in accordance with a Board approved procedure and present the evaluation to the Board and Executive Director.

 ARTICLE VI – EXECUTIVE DIRECTOR